 How much does MindMup for Microsoft Teams cost?

-This feature is available to all new and existing organisational MindMup accounts at no additional cost (it is included in your MindMup organisational subscription).
+Sharing with regular teams channels is available to all new and existing organisational MindMup accounts at no additional cost (it is included in your MindMup organisational subscription).
 You can see the pricing for organisational subscriptions at the MindMup Gold page.

 What are the required Office 365 privileges?